strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/strapi-imports.md

 # Strapi factories import have been updated

-In Strapi 5, strapi factories import have been updated
+In Strapi 5, strapi factories import have been updated.

 <Intro />